How Long Should It Take To Fall Asleep? – Tricks & Tips Included!

-The interesting fact is that if you are indeed one of those people who it can take a while to finally doze off at night, then you may be very interested to know that you may be in a better position with regards sleep, than many other people.
-There are many people who do struggle to have and get enough rest at night.
+The interesting fact is that if you are indeed one of those people who it can take a while to doze off at night finally.
+Then you may be very interested to know that you may be in a better position with regards to sleep, than many other people.
+Many people do struggle to have and get enough rest at night.
 This occurs for many different reasons.
-It has been proven that on average that within 7 minutes a person should be falling asleep.
+It has been proven that on average that within 7 minutes, a person should be falling asleep.

-This stage in our sleep is known as Alpha stage.
-More interestingly, it has been found that this stage is not only restricted to sleep.
+This stage in our sleep is known as the Alpha stage.
+More interestingly, this stage is not only restricted to sleep.
 For those people who practice meditation have generally fallen into this stage during their mediation.
 Otherwise known and referred to as the brainwave activity range.
-This neural activity is also tapped into for those people who often pray and chant into.
+This neural activity is tapped into for those people who often pray and chant into.

-If you find yourself dozing off within 10 to 20 minutes of going to bed, then it means that you are in a normal sleeper cycle.
-Otherwise known as a sleep latency.
-If however, it is taking you less than 10 or more than 20 minutes to fall asleep, then your body it trying to suggest that there may be something wrong.
+If you find yourself dozing off within 10 to 20 minutes of going to bed.
+Then it means that you are in a normal sleeper cycle – also referred to as sleep latency.
+If however, it is taking you less than ten or more than 20 minutes to fall asleep.
+Your body is trying to suggest that there may be something wrong.

 Insomnia.
-If you are currently having any of the above mentioned problems, then the first thing to try is to look at your routine and sleeping environment.
-If you are still not able to sleep, then I would suggest booking a 15 min introductory call with myself to ask me about ways that I can help you with you being able to go to bed for a good night rest you will be in much need of.
+If you are currently having any of the problems as mentioned earlier.
+The first thing to try is to look at your routine and sleeping environment.
+If you are still not able to sleep, then I would suggest booking a 15 min introductory call with myself.
+To ask me about ways that I can help you.
+By getting you able to go to bed for a good night rest you will be in much need of.

 What if it is to quick?

-If you are finding that you keep napping immediately after you go to bed, then this may actually be hint that you are not actually getting the right amount and enough sleep.
-This typically mean that you need to have more rest.
+If you are finding that you keep napping immediately upon you go to bed, then this may be a hint that you are not getting the right amount and enough sleep.
+This typically means that you need to have more rest.
 What we do tend to find is that if you do not pay attention to such signs and do nothing to improve your rest and sleep well enough, then you may suffer later on.

 So, how exactly do can I fall asleep faster, I hear you ask?

-With most people generally taking more than a 1 hour to reach the first sleep stage.
-What has been found is that these people are lingering for nearly an hour in Alpha sleep stage before they finally fall asleep and doze off.
-However, there are some people who can be taking much longer time to finally nod off.
+Most people generally take more than 1 hour to reach the first sleep stage.
+What is true is that these people are lingering for nearly an hour in Alpha sleep stage before they finally fall asleep and doze off.
+However, some people can be taking a much longer time to nod off finally.

-With the following items cell phones, televisions, computer monitors, even brightly lit communal, office & street lighting all being a major part of our lives now, what is actually found to be happening is it in actually fact keep us up more and then all night.
+With the following items cell phones, televisions, computer monitors, even brightly lit communal, office & street lighting all being a significant part of our lives now.
+What happens is it keep us up more and then all night.

 So I suppose the main question I hear you ask is, what exactly can I do to help me go to sleep faster?
-I have some tips below that I hope can help you to doze off faster and have better quality sleep once you are sleeping.
+I have some tips below that I hope can help you to doze off more quickly and have better quality sleep once you are sleeping.

 1. Avoid Technology Before Going to Bed

 No electronics in your bed, even better not even in the bedroom!
-It is recommended via scientific studies that you must not use any items of technology, like computers, television, phones and gadgets at for at least an hour before you head to bed.
-So, get off these devices and do something else for at least one hour prior to heading to bed.
+Recommendations via scientific studies that you must not use any items of technology, like computers, television, phones and gadgets at for at least an hour before you head to bed.
+So, get off these devices and do something else for at least one hour before heading to bed.

 2. Hide Your Clock

-Yes, I know this seems a really absurd thing to suggest.
-However, it has been proven that by the clock can actually help you sleep better.
+Yes, I know this seems an absurd thing to suggest.
+However, it’s proven that the clock can help you sleep better.
 The fact that you can no longer stare at the clock, it takes away the heightened psychological pressure you get when it is there.
 It is during this period of laying that you start to find that your mind is thinking of all the things that will be affected if you do not doze off quickly, resulting in you will not get enough sleep.
 So, removing this temptation will help make it easier to get to sleep.

 3. Soak in a bath

 Taking a bath before going to bed is prove also to help you sleep faster.
 The warm bath relaxes you making you feel drowsy.
-This occurs due to the rapid drop in the temperature upon leaving the bath, which in turn imitates what naturally occurs in your body while we sleep.
-Initially the heat from the warm bath enables you to relax more by relaxing your muscles after you go to bed.
+This occurs due to the rapid drop in the temperature upon leaving the tub.
+Which in turn imitates what naturally happens in your body while we sleep.
+Initially, the heat from the warm bath enables you to relax.
+By relaxing your muscles after you go to bed.